 Klaus-Dieter Jany

 Moderation: Klaus-Peter Jäckel

-Genetic engineering is a generic term for applications of molecular biological processes to change the genetic information of organisms.
+Genetic engineering is a general term for the use of molecular biological methods to change the genetic information of organisms.
 Genetic engineering has now found its way into all areas of our lives.
-However, only the areas of plant breeding and food are in the public consciousness.
+However, the public is only aware of the areas of plant breeding and food.

 Genome Editing - CRISPR/Cas and Co

-The new procedures for modifying genetic information - Procedures - Applications - Legal regulations
+The new methods for modifying genetic information – Methods – Applications – Legal regulations

 Moderation: Eberhard Ehlers

-Abstract: The researchers Emmanuelle Charpentier and Jennifer A. Doudna received the Nobel Prize in Chemistry in 2020 for researching and establishing the CRISPR/Cas system.
-Here is an excerpt from the reasons for the award:
+Abstract: In 2020, researchers Emmanuelle Charpentier and Jennifer A. Doudna received the Nobel Prize in Chemistry for their research and establishment of the CRISPR/Cas system.
+Here is an excerpt from the justification for the award:

-“Crispr-Cas9 has revolutionized the molecular life sciences, brought new possibilities for plant breeding, contributed to innovative cancer therapies and could make the dream of curing inherited diseases come true.
-Charpentier and Doudna harnessed one of the sharpest tools in genetic engineering.”
+"Crispr-Cas9 has revolutionized molecular life sciences, opened up new possibilities for plant breeding, contributed to innovative cancer therapies and could make the dream of curing inherited diseases come true.
+Charpentier and Doudna harnessed one of the sharpest tools in genetic engineering."

-The lecture explains the new methods for genomic changes, discusses areas of application and highlights the effects of inadequate legal regulation on Germany and the EU as a business location.
+The lecture will explain the new methods for genomic modifications, discuss areas of application and examine the effects of inadequate legal regulation on Germany and the EU as a business location.

+Klaus-Dieter Jany